-Home appraisals are used for mortgage refinances as well as purchasing a new home.
-Both become affected if the appraisal comes in lower than the agreed-upon selling price.
+Home appraisals are used for mortgage refinances as well as for purchasing a new home.
+Their purpose is to reveal whether the price on the contract for the property is appropriate based on the location, condition, and features of the house.
+But having the appraisal comes in lower than the agreed-upon selling price can be a headache.

 Is a Low Appraisal Good for the Buyer?